School won't support EHCP — the platform builds your application pack | EHCP Clarity

 What your pack can include

-• Draft EHC needs assessment request letter addressed to the LA
+• Draft EHC needs assessment request letter addressed to the local authority

 • Parent statement — your observations, impact, and views